Dovry/bash-prompts/README.md

-Create a cool colorscheme and/or bash prompt and commit as a single file.
+# Create a cool colorscheme and/or bash prompt

 Where to create them: